cgu-ist/ist303-2019spring-pt1/README.md

 MiYE provides a reservation page where the clerk can manage customer reservations and also query customer reservations by given condition

+### Report

+MiYE has the page to let customer to check the money they own and the reservations they made also the cancelled reservation.

+MiYE also allow customer to look for the allocation before certain date that he can make an reservation.

 ### Architecture

 MiYE is a python Django web framework application that can be run in Linux/MacOSX/Window.
 MiYE is using JQuery to provide AJAX support for implementation of the single page application.
 MiYE is using sqllite3 as local storage, which means MiYE doesn't support multiple user scenarios.